J-Wall/TreeWave/README.md

 # TreeWave
 TreeWave is an open-source, user-friendly command line tool designed for alignment-free phylogeny reconstruction.
 It leverages the Frequency Chaos Game Representation (FCGR) to transform genomic sequences into a frequency matrix.
 Subsequently, TreeWave employs the Discrete Wavelet Transform (DWT) to perform genomic signal processing.
 TreeWave takes as input a multi-fasta file and returns resulting dendrogram as a newick file.

+If you use TreeWave in your research, please cite the following paper :
+Boumajdi, N., Bendani, H., Belyamani, L. et al. TreeWave: command line tool for alignment-free phylogeny reconstruction based on graphical representation of DNA sequences and genomic signal processing.
+BMC Bioinformatics 25, 367 (2024). https://doi.org/10.1186/s12859-024-05992-3

 **TreeWave is designed to be compatible with macOS and Linux operating systems.**
 ## Features
 ### Basic features